 If you fall under this personality type, you likely have trouble picking up on the emotional needs of others.
 You like things to follow a specific plan.
 You may also come off as cold when you approach situations from a logical standpoint.

 Try to become more aware of others’ emotions by asking questions.
 Know that just because something is logical, doesn’t mean it has to be that way.
 Humans are complex creatures.
 Our emotions do come into play - consider this.
 Further, be spontaneous once in a while!
 Or let your heart guide the way.
 Dig into your feelings a little more and learn to express them.

-The Craftsman is fairly private and easy-going, but a risk-taker.
+The Virtuoso is fairly private and easy-going, but a risk-taker.
 They enjoy new experiences and can have a spontaneous side.

 This personality type loves variability.
 Without it, they get bored.
 This can be problematic in friendships and relationships since the same old is mundane and unfulfilling.
 For this personality type, they need to find friends and relationships that feed their adventurous side.

 Go out and join clubs or meet-ups revolving around things you enjoy.
 You’ll find your people and feel more satisfied with your life.